AyuubMohamud/Biriq/rtl/OoO/OoO.md

 Set to 0 on instruction commit, set to 1 when an instruction has been executed (doesn't have to be without exceptions).
 ## Rename Module
 The rename module renames the registers in a RISC-V instruction, and delivers the instruction to either the memory scheduler or the MEU.
+## Retire Control Unit
+This unit is responsible for the atomic commit of RISC-V instructions, and for scheduling interrupts in a correct fashion.

+Atomic commit in this case means that an instruction only commits if it is successful, and ensuring that instructions past those that take an exception do not alter architectural state.
+Atomic commit also allows interrupts to work in an out of order machine.